- Sometimes, function keys are not working on Windows 10 because of keyboard limitations.

 So if your function keys aren’t working, press Fn + Esc to make sure that whatever function keys you are using, don’t also require the Fn key.
 Check if the function keys work now.

 - Press Windows key + I to summon the Settings app.

 - Expand the Hardware and Devices troubleshooter and click on the Run the troubleshooter button.

 - After that, wait for the procedure to end and check function keys again.

-Downloading drivers manually can be long and tedious process that might affect your PC in case you download wrong versions.
-Therefore you might want to use this Driver Update software that automatically downloads and installs the necessary drivers.
+Downloading drivers manually can be a long and tedious process that might affect your PC in case you download the wrong versions.
+Therefore you might want to use software that automatically downloads and installs the necessary drivers.

 - Open Device Manager and find Toshiba hotkey driver.
-If you don’t have Toshiba laptop, just find hotkey driver for your device.
+If you don’t have a Toshiba laptop, just find a hotkey driver for your device.